Matteo Berrettini

 Matteo Berrettini (/it/; born 12 April 1996) is an Italian professional tennis player.
-He has been ranked as high as world No. 6 in singles by the Association of Tennis Professionals (ATP), which he achieved in January 2022, and world No. 105 in doubles, attained in July 2019.
-Berrettini has won ten ATP Tour singles titles and two doubles titles, and produced his best major performance by reaching the singles final of the 2021 Wimbledon Championships.
-He is the first man born in the 1990s and first Italian man to reach the quarterfinals or better at all four majors.
-Berrettini was part of the Italy Davis Cup team that won the 2024 crown, going undefeated in all his rubbers.
+He has been ranked as high as world No. 6 in singles by the ATP, achieved in January 2022, and No. 105 in doubles, attained in July 2019.
+His best performance was reaching the singles final at 2021 Wimbledon, the semifinals of the 2019 US and the 2022 Australian Opens, and the quarterfinals of the 2021 and 2026 French Open.
+He is the first Italian man to reach the quarterfinals or better at all four Majors.

+Berrettini has won ten ATP Tour singles titles and two doubles titles.

+Berrettini was part of the Italian team that won the Davis Cup in 2024 and 2025, going undefeated in all his rubbers.
+He has been undefeated in his past 11 singles matches, extending to 2022.